Travel Blog

 Kuala Lumpur – Visiting Chinatown

 Yesterday we checked out modern Kuala Lumpur, today we stepped back in time.
-Chinatown is on our doorstep here at the fabulous Back Home Kuala Lumpur just a short walk up the road, which is good.
-The heat, the traffic, the uneven pavements and the exhaust fumes don’t make walking much fun for the kids.
-This … Read more
+Chinatown is on our doorstep, just a short walk up the road, which is good.
+The heat, the traffic, the uneven pavements and the exhaust fumes don’t make walking much fun for the kids but there are free buses that can take … Read more

 Kuala Lumpur, Roller Coaster in a Mall and Indoor Archery